ibm-cloud-docs/billing-usage/migrate-billing.md

 | Classic Infrastructure	(Monthly) | Bare Metal, Virtual Servers  | June             | In arrears   | July |
 | Classic Infrastructure	(Hourly)  | Bare Metal, Virtual Servers  | June             | In arrears   | July |
 | Platform                          | Watson, DevOps, VPC          | June             | In arrears   | July |
-{: caption="Table 2.
-Your new invoice has usage from only the previous month on the invoice that you receive eight days into the following month." caption-side="bottom"}
+{: caption="Your new invoice has usage from only the previous month on the invoice that you receive eight days into the following month." caption-side="bottom"}

 ## Finding detailed billing
 {: #find-detials}